 Here is what each step of making the mug cake looks like.
 The full ingredient amounts and instructions are in the recipe card at the bottom of the post, this is just to give you a visual idea of each step:

-- Add frozen berries, ½ tsp. flour and 2 tsp. sugar to the mug.
+- Add frozen berries, ½ teaspoon flour and 2 teaspoon sugar to the mug.
 The flour helps to thicken the berry sauce.
 (Greasing the mug first is optional - see helpful tips section!)

 - Keep stirring the berry, sugar and flour mixture until no dry pockets of flour and sugar remain.